devleaks/TouchPortal-X-Plane-UDP/README.md

 If present, the optional `dataref-rounding` is a parameter that rounds the raw dataref value as it is received from X-Plane before it is substitued in the formula.
 It prevents rapidly (and often isignificantly) fluctuating datarefs to provoque too frequent state value change.
+When carefully rounded to a significant value, the dataref update will only provoke a state update when really necessry.

 The `type` attribute determine the type of the Touch Portal state value.
-To ease interaction with Touch Portal server, all state values are converted to strings before being set and sent.
 In Touch Portal expression string `"1"` is not equal to number value `1`.
+Must state values are converted to strings.

+## Touch Portal Dynamic State Defintions

 [All declarations are in the file](https://github.com/devleaks/TouchPortal-X-Plane-UDP/blob/main/docs/states.md) `states.json` in a JSON-formatted file.